 3. Practice Makes Perfect

 Undoubtedly, you’ll learn skills on projects you are working on.
-But to further develop your craft, taking time outside of client’s projects to practice your skills will help you learn even more.
+But to further develop your craft, taking time outside client’s projects to practice your skills will help you learn even more.

 Carry out research to familiarise yourself with your industry, competitors, and the relevant tools needed.